 This summary contains a general discussion of our business, and summary financial information.
-It does not contain all the information that you should consider before making an investment decision regarding our Class A common stock.
-For a more complete understanding of an investment in our Class A common stock, you should read this entire prospectus.
+It does not contain all the information that you should consider before making an investment decision regarding the notes or our Class A common stock.
+For a more complete understanding of an investment in the notes or our Class A common stock, you should read this entire prospectus.
 Unless otherwise noted, all business data in this summary is as of September 30, 2004.

 Unless otherwise stated, the discussion in this prospectus of our business and operations includes the business and operations of Charter Communications, Inc. and its subsidiaries.
 Unless the context otherwise requires, the terms "we," "us" and "our" refer to Charter Communications, Inc. and its direct and indirect subsidiaries on a consolidated basis.
-The term "Charter" refers to the issuer, Charter Communication, Inc.
+The term "Charter" refers to the issuer, Charter Communications, Inc.